BartJolling/bartjolling.github.io/_posts/2018-12-28-Reviving-Virtual-Server-2008.md

 ### Capturing the mouse and getting network connectivity
 The NIC wasn't detected and the mouse did not capture because the machine had been set up on VirtualBox and I was running it in Hyper-V. What I needed to do:
-- In the 'Add/Remove Programs' Control Panel, remove the installed integration services.
+- In the 'Add/Remove Programs' Control Panel, remove the installed Integration Services components.
 - Make Windows automatically detect the correct HAL when booting.
 - Install the Hyper-V integration Services.
 - In the settings for the virtual machine, make sure all services are enabled.